li-chiun-lin/CodingCompetitions/GoogleKickStart/2022_E/StudentsandMentors.md

 ## Input

-The first line of the input gives the number of test cases, $T$ . $T$ test cases follow.
+The first line of the input gives the number of test cases, $T$. $T$ test cases follow.

 Each test case consists of two lines.

 The first line of each test case contains an integer $N$, representing the number of students in a group.